 Helleborus viridis is a PERENNIAL growing to 0.3 m (1ft) by 0.3 m (1ft in).

-It is hardy to zone 6 and is not frost tender.
-It is in flower from Feb to April, and the seeds ripen from May to June.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Bees, flies.
+See above for USDA hardiness.
+It is hardy to UK zone 6 and is not frost tender.
+It is in flower from February to April, and the seeds ripen from May to June.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees, flies.

 Suitable for: light (sandy), medium (loamy) and heavy (clay) soils, prefers well-drained soil and can grow in heavy clay soil.
-Suitable pH: acid, neutral and basic (alkaline) soils and can grow in very alkaline soils.
+Suitable pH: mildly acid, neutral and basic (mildly alkaline) soils and can grow in very alkaline soils.

 It can grow in semi-shade (light woodland).
 It prefers moist soil.